Carlston Harris

-Carlston Lindsay Harris (born July 9, 1987) is a Guyanese mixed martial artist who competes in the Welterweight division of the Ultimate Fighting Championship.
+Carlston Lindsay Harris (born July 9, 1987) is a Guyanese mixed martial artist who competed in the Welterweight division of the Ultimate Fighting Championship.

 Background

 Having left Guyana in 2007 in search of better job prospects, Harris moved to Manaus, Brazil, working as a mechanic.
 Treating boxing and luta livre as a hobby, he decided to make martial arts his full time job after buying a pirated DVD of the first B.J.
 Penn and Diego Sanchez bout.
 Soon after, his coach, Junior Lopes, suggested that Harris move to Rio de Janeiro and continue his training at Renovação Fight Team (RFT) under Marcio "Cromado" Ramos Barbosa.

 He is the first Guyanese fighter in the UFC.

 Mixed martial arts career

 Early career

 Making his MMA debut in 2011, Harris started his MMA career losing a split decision to Christiano Marques.
 Two months later, Harris scored his first MMA victory submitting Bruno Renascer in the first round, followed by another decision loss in March 2012.
 Turning his career around, he put on a winning streak after his 1–2 start and defeated the likes of Michel Pereira, Joilton Lutterbach, and Wellington Turman to get noticed by Brave Combat Federation.